mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

-In this mini project I will explain a couple of statistics and analytics key concepts.
+In this mini-project, I will explain a couple of statistics and analytics terms.
 Everything starts with fundamentals.
-These concepts are key for more advanced Machine-Learning algorithms.
+These notions are necessary for more advanced Machine-Learning algorithms.

-A project must also have a natural flow to it.
-By this I mean that each section must convey a clear answer and it must  natural lead to the next step.
+A project must also have a natural progression.
+Each section must provide a clear answer and it must naturally lead to the next step or chapter.

+Choosing the appropriate plots or graphics is equally important as some graphs are better than others to deliver an idea.

-Choosing the appropriate plots or graphics is key to delivering a clear message.
+Choosing the appropriate plots or graphics is equally important as some graphs are better than others to deliver an idea.

-At the most simplistic level the goal of an analysis is to provide an answer to a specific question.

-Some graphs are better suited for particular scenarios then others.
+The whole idea behind analytics is to make sense of the data, and provide some answers which could guide future decisions.

-Also data manipulation is necessary in some circumstances.
+Data manipulation is necessary for some circumstances.
 Data might come in different formats and we must convert the data if we want to do forecast or model it.

-[TOC]

-Related to statistical math I will explain terms such as:
+I will explain terms such as:

-* populations and samples
+- populations and samples

-* distributions
+- distributions

-* mean  media  mode
+- mean median mode

-* outliers
+- outliers

 I will also dive a little bit into some data cleaning and manipulation techniques.
-And also I will show what and when should we choose a  specific type of plots.
+And also I will show what and when should we choose a specific type of plot.

 ### Fighter Dataset